How To Deal With The Chronic Whiners In Your Life

 The following steps may not solve anyone's problems.
 But you will be able to duck out on the seemingly endless torrent of negativity from someone with the need to complain.
 Like the Native American women, you may offer to listen to the complaints three times, and then move on ...

-Acknowledge the situation and the person's feelings of hopelessness and powerlessness.
+Acknowledge the situation and the person's feeling of hopelessness and powerlessness.
 Say something like, "I can see why you feel so upset, and I get that you don't feel you can do anything to change it."

 It's important to reassure the person that they're not crazy to feel the way they do.
 Often people who are caught up in whining actually are trapped in isolation.
 However tiresome or annoying it is to hear their constant complaints, they do feel miserable.
 Letting them know simply that you hear what they're saying helps break their sense of isolation.